Your application can experience downtime for a number of reasons. This article helps you discover why and what you can do to remedy the problem.

 could not resolve host

-) should be resolved by correctly setting up your custom domain for use on Heroku.
-Note that alternate instructions apply if you are using SSL.Certificate errors, or other errors relating to using SSL, should refer to our SSL documentation.
+) by setting up your custom domain for use on Heroku.
+Note that alternate instructions apply if you’re using SSL.For certificate errors, or other errors relating to using SSL, refer to our SSL documentation.

 Heroku provides several additional tools to check the health of your application.